The Origin of the Family, Private Property and the State: Development of human society and the family

-In the following chapter on family, Engels tries to connect the transition into these stages with a change in the way that family is defined and the rules by which it is governed.
+In the following chapter on family, Engels seeks to connect the transition into these stages with a change in the way that family is defined and the rules by which it is governed.
 Much of this is still taken from Morgan, although Engels begins to intersperse his own ideas on the role of family into the text.
 Morgan acknowledges four stages in the family.

 The consanguine family is the first stage of the family and as such a primary indicator of our superior nature in comparison with animals.
 In this state marriage groups are separated according to generations.
 The husband and wife relationship is immediately and communally assumed between the male and female members of one generation.
 The only taboo is a sexual relationship between two generations (i.e. father and daughter, grandmother and grandson).

 The punaluan family, the second stage, extends the incest taboo to include sexual intercourse between siblings, including all cousins of the same generation.
 This prevents most incestuous relationships.
 The separation of the patriarchal and matriarchal lines divided a family into gentes.
 Interbreeding was forbidden within gens (anthropology), although first cousins from separate gentes could still breed.

 In the pairing family, the first indications of pairing are found in families where the husband has one primary wife.
 Inbreeding is practically eradicated by the prevention of a marriage between two family members who were even just remotely related, while relationships also start to approach monogamy.
 Property and economics begin to play a larger part in the family, as a pairing family had responsibility for the ownership of specific goods and property.
 Polygamy is still common amongst men, but no longer amongst women since their fidelity would ensure the child's legitimacy.
 Women have a superior role in the family as keepers of the household and guardians of legitimacy.
 The pairing family is the form characteristic of the lower stages of barbarism.
 However, at this point, when the man died his inheritance was still given to his gens, rather than to his offspring.
 Engels refers to this economic advantage for men coupled with the woman's lack of rights to lay claim to possessions for herself or her children (who became hers after a separation) as the overthrow of mother-right which was "the world historical defeat of the female sex".
 For Engels, ownership of property created the first significant division between men and women in which the woman was inferior.

 On the monogamous family, Engels writes: